DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 - There will always have to be a "reasonably cheap" kit option for DIY sold by someone that can give SOME support (I do not recommend DIY on your SX70)

 - There has to be a cool dongle, in the end the project is judged by the looks, so looks are very important.

+- Modified special-edition early, and then not so special will be manufactured by the best in the business.
+That is the *shrink-wrapped-nice-dongle-cool-leather-refurbed* camera.
+That, we hope, will be the best SX70 so far.

 - It is my opinion *now* that manual exposure at high speeds is not maybe the best idea due to mechanical tolerances of the camera.
 I also consider the project as reasonable more reliable "spare" PCB.